hubertben/W/README.md

 ### We who wonder, wander wondrously within wisdom

-A W-based, toy programming language - built on top of Python.
+A W-based, Bitcoin-Script inspired, toy programming language - built on top of Python.